Small Estate Affidavits

 An SEA is an alternative to a full probate administration in Texas and is available in limited circumstances.

-When can I use a Small Estate Affidavit to probate an estate in Texas?
+When can I use a Small Estate Affidavit in Texas?

 - The decedent died without a will.

-- The decedent left less than $75,000 in property (not including homestead property and exempt property).
+- The decedent left no more than $75,000 in property (not including homestead property, exempt property, and other non-probate property).

 - The assets are worth more than the debts.
-(Note: When calculating the value of the debts and the assets, do not consider any mortgages or debts secured by exempt property as debts and do not consider homestead and exempt property as assets.)
+(A homestead, exempt property, and other non-probate property do not count as assets, and mortgages or debts secured by exempt property do not count as debts for the SEA calculation.).

-- There is no pending application for appointment of a personal representative and no personal representative has been appointed by a court.
+There is no pending application for the appointment of a personal representative, and no court has appointed a personal representative.

 What is a decedent?